 Company Artist with the Joffrey since 2013

 Anais Bueno joined The Joffrey Ballet in 2013.
-She grew up in Córdoba, Mexico, where she started her first ballet lessons at Fomento Artistico Cordobes at the age of six.
-While in Mexico, she successfully took part in two national competitions at the Youth America Grand Prix, winning the silver medal and later the gold.
-In 2003, Bueno won a scholarship for the John Cranko School in Stuttgart, Germany, where she continued her dance education under the direction of Tadeusz Matacz until she graduated in 2007.
+She grew up in Córdoba, Mexico, where she started her first ballet lessons at Fomento Artístico Cordobés at the age of six years old.
+While in Mexico, she successfully took part in two national ballet competitions, winning the silver medal and later the gold.
+At the Youth America Grand Prix in 2003, Bueno won a scholarship to the John Cranko School in Stuttgart, Germany, where she continued her dance education under the direction of Tadeusz Matacz until she graduated in 2007.

-In the season of 2007, Bueno was taken into Stuttgart Ballet’s Corps de ballet performing in many John Cranko works such as Romeo and Juliet, Onegin, Taming of the Shrew, and Swan Lake.
-It was in Stuttgart where she got her first solo opportunity in Giselle’s Peasant Pas de Deux and worked with choreographers such as John Neumeier, Marco Goecke, and Christian Spuck.
-In 2012, she joined the Boston Ballet for one season, performing the lead role in Jiří Kylián’s Tar and Feathers, soloist roles in Frederick Ashton’s Sleeping Beauty, and danced various works by George Balanchine such as Symphony in C, Serenade, and Coppelia.
+In the 2007–2008 season, Bueno joined The Stuttgart Ballet’s corps de ballet, performing in many John Cranko works such as Romeo and Juliet, Onegin, Taming of the Shrew, and Swan Lake.
+It was in Stuttgart where she got her first solo opportunity dancing Giselle’s Peasant Pas de Deux and worked with choreographers such as John Neumeier, Marco Goecke, Christian Spuck, and Demis Volpi.
+In 2012 she joined Boston Ballet for one season, where she performed the lead role in Jiri Kylian’s Tar and Feathers, soloist roles in Frederick Ashton’s Sleeping Beauty, and danced various works by George Balanchine such as Symphony in C, Serenade, and Coppelia.

-Bueno has performed in many countries including Canada, Cuba, Japan, Hungary, England, China, Spain, Germany, and Korea.
+Bueno has performed in different countries, including Canada, Cuba, Japan, Hungary, England, China, Spain, Germany, and Korea.
 She has been featured in Mexico’s Vogue magazine and on the cover of Dance Magazine Europe.